streamye/fractal-doc/guides/usage.rst

 gtool gstate
 --------------
-This is a must step of ``Private-Network`` if you start node step-by-step, if we want to mine, we need stakes(account balance), original stakes are allocated in allocation-file.
+This is a must step of ``Private-Network`` if you start node step-by-step, if you want to mine, you need stakes(account balance), original stakes are allocated in allocation-file.
 This command is to create an allocation-file.

 Generate allocation command is: